laet4x/blog/content/2022_CTF/HTB/htb_cyber_apocalypes.md

 ![](web1/4.png)

-The i redirected to the admin panel and i dont see any field or upload files, just the ticket that i submitted, then i check the links and i found a change password field.
+Then I redirected to the admin panel and I dont see any field or upload files, just the ticket that I submitted, then I check the links and I found a change password field.

 ![](web1/5.png)

-I notice that the account that i compromised is a moderator, Im thinking that there an Admin account for this application.
+I notice that the account that I compromised is a moderator, Im thinking that there is an Admin account for this application.
-I enable the inspect element functions of browser to check a hidden fields, then i found a UID.
+I enable the inspect element functions of browser to check a hidden fields, then I found a UID.

 ![](web1/6.png)

-I decided to edit the value to 1 and supplied my chosen password and click submit, then i got this message
+I decided to edit the value to 1 and supplied my chosen password and click submit, then I  got this message

 ![](web1/7.png)